 For further information, please refer to the GSD Leave of Absence page.

-What is the deadline for rescinding an approved Leave of Absence for the spring semester?
+What was the deadline for rescinding an approved Leave of Absence for the spring semester?

-You have two weeks from November 11 to rescind your approved leave.
-Thus, Wednesday, November 25 is the deadline for rescinding your leave.
-If you wish to do so, please contact Sean Conlon
+The window to rescind your approved leave was two weeks from November 11.
+Thus, Wednesday, November 25 was the deadline for rescinding your leave.
+If you wish to do so, please contact Sean Conlon.

 If I take a Leave of Absence for the spring semester, am I still eligible for an on-campus job?